aembke/fred.rs/docs/README.md

 See the [benchmark](../bin/benchmark) folder for more info on performance testing.

-## Background

-Fred was originally written in 2017 to support tokio-core 0.1 + futures 0.1 use cases.
-As of writing there have been 8 major releases, largely just trying to keep in sync with big changes in the Rust language or ecosystem.
-This library even predates `impl Trait`, and the language has come a long ways since then.

-Many of the design decisions described in these documents come from this initial use case.

-* I'm building a web or RPC server on a mostly Tokio-based stack.
-* The application makes frequent use of Tokio's concurrency features, may run on large VMs, and uses Redis a lot.
-Ideally the client would support highly concurrent use cases in an efficient way.
-* The application may run on hundreds or thousands of server instances and Redis is the main or only IO-bound dependency.
-Making efficient use of network resources and minimizing the impact of RTT can have a meaningful impact on my scale metrics and hosting costs.
-* I'm using a clustered Redis deployment on ElastiCache in production, a clustered deployment in Kubernetes in lower environments, and a centralized deployment when developing locally.
-This effectively means I don't want most of my application code coupled to the Redis deployment model.
-However, there are some cases where this is preferable or unavoidable, so I'd like the option do my own connection or server management if necessary.
-* I sometimes have to switch Redis vendors or deployment models.
-This can have a huge impact on network performance and reliability, and effectively means the client must handle many forms of reverse proxy or load balancing shenanigans.
-The reconnection logic must work reliably.
-* Big clustered deployments often scale horizontally.
-This should not cause downtime or end user errors, but it's ok if it causes minor delays.
-Ideally the client would handle this gracefully.
-* I usually want the client to retry things (within reason) before reporting an error.
-Configuration options to selectively disable or tune this would be nice.
-* I need full control over the TLS configuration process.

-If this list overlaps with your use case then `fred` may be a good option.
-Many of these aren't hard requirements, but the higher level common interfaces were designed with this list in mind.

-### Important Context
+### Background

 The most important design decision made by this library requires understanding how and why pipelining works.
 I strongly recommend that folks read https://redis.io/docs/manual/pipelining.

 It's important to understand what RTT is, why pipelining minimizes its impact in general, and why it's often the only thing that really matters when measuring the throughput of an IO-bound application with dependencies like Redis.
 The entire design of this library is based on the pipelining optimization described in this section.
-My hope is that folks building other network libraries that use pipelined protocols might find the ideas described here useful.

-As described above my application has the following characteristics:
+`fred` was originally written with the following use case in mind:
-* Its primary throughput bottleneck is RTT to Redis.
+* The app layer's primary throughput bottleneck is RTT to Redis.
-* It uses relatively large clustered deployments, often with some managed service like Elasticache.
+* The app uses different Redis server deployment types, including managed services like Elasticache.
-* It makes frequent use of Tokio concurrency features on a multi-thread runtime.
+* The app makes frequent use of Tokio concurrency features on a multi-thread runtime.
 Requests/jobs run in separate Tokio tasks.
-* It's using dependency injection patterns to share a small pool of connections/clients among each of the Tokio tasks.
+* The app uses dependency injection patterns to share a small pool of connections/clients among each of the Tokio tasks.

-And most importantly - making efficient use of network resources is important for my use case to scale from both a cost and performance perspective.
+And most importantly - making efficient use of network resources is important for the system to scale from both a cost and performance perspective.
 Ideally the library could interleave frames on the wire such that concurrent request/job tasks didn't have to wait for other tasks to receive a response from the server.

 For example,